hansfilipelo/TDDD25/Lecture_notes/tddd25_anteckningar.md

 #### Dynamisk invokering

 Dynamisk invokering sker då klienten vid kompileringstillfället ej vet om vilka interface servern exponerar.
 Detta ger ett stort overhead då eventuella metoder som kallas vid run-time först måste traversera till servern och sedan ge en respons till klienten.

+#### Semantik och felhantering

+**Alternativ 1: "Åtminstone en gång-semantik"**
+The client’s communication module sends repeated requests and waits until the server reboots or it is rebound to a new machine; when it finally receives a reply, it forwards it to the client.
+When the client got an answer, the RMI has been carried out at least one time, but possibly more.

+**Alternativ 2: "Åtminstone en gång-semantik"**
+The client’s communication module gives up and immediately reports the failure to the client (e.g. by raising an exception)
+- If the client got an answer, the RMI has been executed exactly once.- If the client got a failure message, the RMI has been carried out at most one time, but possibly not at all.**Alternative 3: "Max en gång-semantik"**
+This is what we would like to have (and what we could achieve for lost messages): the RMI has been carried out exactly one time.
+However this cannot be guaranteed, in general, for the situation of server crashes.